JK Rowling: New women and equalities minister’s past comments ‘nonsensical’

 Editor

-JK Rowling has described as “nonsensical” past comments made by Anneliese Dodds on gender as the Labour MP was announced as part of the new Government’s women and equalities team.
+JK Rowling has described as “nonsensical” past comments made by Anneliese Dodds on gender as the Labour MP was announced as women and equalities minister.

 The Harry Potter author has previously accused Labour of having “abandoned” her and others campaigning for women’s rights.